-At first glance, I thought this method was too archaic for my tastes, and maybe even an affront to my beautiful, newly purchased Chemex.
+At first glance, I thought this method was too archaic for my tastes and maybe even an affront to my beautiful, newly purchased Chemex.

-Turkish coffee reminded me of something primitive, as how people made coffee before the invention of the coffee maker.
+Turkish coffee reminded me of something primitive, such as how people made coffee before the invention of the coffee maker.
 I figured it was too elementary for my tastes.